 FCWCS was chartered as a Type 5 charter with BESE (Board of Elementary and Secondary Education).
-This charter was awarded to a pre-existing public school under the jurisdiction of the Recovery School District (RSD).
+This charter was awarded to pre-existing public school under the jurisdiction of the Recovery School District (RSD).
+We are currently in our 11th year as a charter.

-On July 1, 2018, all charter schools were returned to the Orleans Parish School Board.
-All of the city's charter schools kept their autonomy-the ability to choose curriculum, hire faculty/staff, determine the school's calendar, etc.-run the school as the Board of Directors and school's administration deems to be in the best interest of the student body.
+As of July 1, 2018, all charter schools were returned to the Orleans Parish School Board.
+All of the city's charter schools will keep their autonomy-the ability to choose curriculum, hire faculty/staff, determine the school's calendar, etc.-run the school as the Board of Directors and Administration deems to be in the best interest of the student body.